Greenwich Market, London, England

 Greenwich, ahhh my home town, “you can take the girl out of Greenwich, but you can’t take Greenwich out of the girl”.

-Ok, I’m not going to reveal how many years ago I was born in Greenwich; however, it’s a town I’ve returned to visit so many times, and one that I have such a strong affinity to.
+Ok, I’m not going to reveal how many years ago I was born in Greenwich; however, it’s a town I’ve returned to visit so many times and one that I have such a strong affinity for.

 Take the weight off your feet

 The quickest option from London is with South-Eastern Trains from London Charing Cross or London Bridge stations.
-Alternatively, Greenwich is served by buses and the Docklands Light Railway.
+Alternatively, Greenwich is served by buses and the Dockland Light Railway (DLR).
 Catch all the routes into Greenwich here and find your most convenient itinerary.

 Something for everyone